What Is Fentanyl?

 Physical recovery from withdrawal symptoms alone does not mean we’re now adequately equipped to tackle the same psycho-social issues we faced during active addiction.

-The mental health issues which were present before the substance abuse began, are still present, and detox itself should be part of a bigger program of Fentanyl addiction recovery, the foundation of which, is usually rehab.
+The mental health issues which were present before the substance abuse began, are still present, and detox itself should be part of a bigger programme of addiction recovery, the foundation of which, is usually Fentanyl rehab.

 Getting help for substance abuse means accepting in advance, that a life of abstinence, is the most likely route towards long term recovery.